Complex Hires

 The second adaptation is expanding the geographic scope of the search.

 The best Youth Pastor candidates for a large church are rarely in the same city.
 They are embedded in ministry contexts across the country, doing excellent work, and not necessarily looking for a new role.
 Reaching them requires the kind of proactive, relational approach that is at the heart of the Love + Lead process, not a job posting.
+This is closely connected to why the best church staff candidates are often not actively looking for a new role.

 The third adaptation is investing in the onboarding and development of the person hired.
 Given the current landscape, it is increasingly likely that the best candidate will be someone who has not yet led a youth ministry at the scale your church requires.
 The church's commitment to developing that person, providing mentorship, resources, and genuine investment in their growth, becomes a meaningful part of the value proposition.
 The search is not just for someone who can do the job today.
 It is for someone who can grow into the leader the church will need in three to five years.